 Debt consolidation is combining multiple debt payments into a single monthly payment.
 This debt could be almost anything from credit cards and loans to mortgages and private student debt.

 When you consolidate debt, a new lender buys your existing debt.
 It extends a new loan to you, leaving you with a single payment.
 While it does not make the debt go away, it simplifies your finances and can improve your cash flow.

 Getting a consolidation loan at a lower rate than your existing loans allows you to pay off your debt faster and save money on interest payments in the long run.

 Consider a debt consolidation loan if you have multiple credit card accounts or high-interest loans and want to simplify or lower your expenses.

 How does debt consolidation work?

-As discussed above, debt consolidation means to combine multiple debts into a single one.
+As discussed above, debt consolidation means combining multiple debts into a single one.
 It is valuable for saving money.
 It can lower interest payments and improve cash flow.

 Imagine the following situation: